1920 Capranesi Propaganda Map of Italy for 6th National Loan

 Description

-A spectacular large-format post-World War I (1914 - 1818) propaganda broadside and map of Italy promoting the Sixth National Loan (VIo Prestito Nazionale), by the famous Italian illustrator Giovanni Capranesi.
-In the frame of an Italian baroque window, the map illustrates Italy situated against a blue sky.
+A spectacular large-format post-World War I (1914 - 1918) c.
+1920 propaganda broadside and map of Italy promoting the Sixth National Loan (VIo Prestito Nazionale) by the famous Italian illustrator Giovanni Capranesi.
+In the frame of an Italian baroque window, the map illustrates Italy against a blue sky.
 Italy takes the form of a honeycomb, with hundreds of 'honeybees' diligently working to rebuild the war-ravaged nation.

 VIo Prestito Nazionale / The Sixth National Loan

 This map is a propaganda piece issued to promote Italian Prime Minister Francesco Saverio Nitti's (1868 - 1953) 1920 plan to introduce a Sixth National Loan.
-Between 1915 and 1920 the Italian state, buckling under the expenses of World War I, resorted to 5 successive loan schemes intended to shore up the economy.
-Following the war, the Italian lira underwent rapid inflation and the peninsula suffered a severe economic downturn.
-Desperate, Nitti called for a Sixth National Loan, intended to finance reconstruction that would, in theory, stabilize the economy.
+Between 1915 and 1920, the Italian state, buckling under the expenses of World War I, resorted to 5 successive loan schemes intended to shore up the economy.
+Following the war, the Italian lira underwent rapid inflation, and the peninsula suffered a severe economic downturn.
+Desperate, Nitti called for a Sixth National Loan intended to finance reconstruction that would theoretically stabilize the economy.
 The loan was essentially a bond-issuance scheme and was aggressively promoted both internally and internationally.
-We found 1920 advertisements for the Sixth National Loan in both British an American financial papers.
-Within Italy, the government contracted the nation's finest commercial artists, in this case Giovanni Capranesi, to produce compelling propaganda posters that called for national solidarity and hard work, like busy bees, to build a new Italy.
+We found 1920 advertisements for the Sixth National Loan in British and American financial papers.
+Within Italy, the government contracted the nation's finest commercial artists, in this case, Giovanni Capranesi, to produce compelling propaganda posters that called for national solidarity and hard work, like busy bees, to build a new Italy.

 The Message